De-Rossi-Consulting/logisim.app/README.md

 > [!NOTE]
 > All files stored in the virtual filesystem in the browser are cleared if you delete site data for logisim.app.

+> [!NOTE]
+> Due to browser limitations when using Firefox, Logisim.app cannot directly save to specific files, or store references to local files.
+So saving is replaced with downloading, and you will need to manually find local libraries when openning projects containing them.

 ## Building and Running Logisim.app

 This project contains: